Training in Higher Discriminating Awareness

 The second verse that Atisha quotes:

-involved in this pure Dharma practice were to contemplate this state of no conceptual thoughts (of inherent existence), they would transcend these conceptual thoughts which are difficult to pass through and would gradually attain the state of no such conceptions.”
+involved in this pure Dharma practice were to contemplate this state of no conceptual thoughts (grasping for self-established existence), they would transcend these concepts that are difficult to pass beyond and would gradually attain a non-conceptual state.”

-Question: Isn’t voidness of voidness also a conception?
+(Participant): Isn’t voidness of voidness also a conception?

-Alex: We could have a concept of it, that’s true, but what we’re talking about here is not the idea of the voidness of voidness, we’re talking about what you actually experience in meditation.
-Because when you have no conception of inherent existence and then you get rid of the concept of the absence of inherent existence, then there’s no concept left.
-Then you get non-conception.
+We could have a concept of it, that’s true, the category “voidness of voidness,” and something to represent it when thinking about it, but what we’re talking about here is not the conceptual thought of the voidness of voidness; we’re talking about what we actually experience in meditation.
+When we have actually rid ourselves of grasping for self-established existence, we also have rid ourselves of grasping for the self-existence of the absence of self-established existence, and so because all conceptual thought has grasping for self-established existence, there is no conceptual thought left.
+Then, we get non-conceptual cognition of voidness.
 He’s talking about the actual process in meditation.

 That completes the section on higher discriminating awareness.